-Foundational Capacities for Development (FCD) model – Profectum’s Approach to Integration
+Foundational Capacities for Development (FCD) Model is Profectum’s Approach to Integration

 Development is never straightforward.
 Neither is intervention.
 Despite research advances made in the last decade, attempts to translate these into best practice(s) face many challenges and obstacles.
 While early identification now has some reliable tools and clinical trials are underway in early intervention, it is not yet possible to capture the complexity of autism spectrum disorders and the variability in how different children respond to different interventions, especially as children grow older and become adolescents or adults and outcomes vary so widely.
 Identifying the potential capacities of each person and guiding their development to realize this potential is the most important goal we have.